Finschia/finschia-sdk/x/foundation/README.md

 ### Withdrawing Proposals

-Proposals can be withdrawn any time before the voting period end, either by the authority or by one of the proposers.
+Proposals can be withdrawn any time before the voting period end, either by the module's authority or by one of the proposers.
 Once withdrawn, it is marked as `PROPOSAL_STATUS_WITHDRAWN`, and no more voting or execution is allowed on it.

 ### Aborted Proposals